 “Welcome back, your dreams are your ticket out!”
-Bet you can hear that soothing theme song right now, it’s a personal favorite, written and performed by The Lovin’ Spoonful founder, John Sebastian.
+Bet you can hear that soothing theme song right now.
+It’s a personal favorite, written and performed by The Lovin’ Spoonful founder, John Sebastian.
 And it meant Welcome Back, Kotter.

 Filmed in front of a live studio audience, it was centered around the incredible Gabe Kaplan and the difficulties of teaching a diverse group of students called the ‘Sweathogs.’
 We met a variety of different folks at Buchanan High, and many of their characters, and quotes, have become part of pop culture history.
-Today we’re going to school to check out what our Sweathogs got into after graduation… Uh oh, gotta run, that’s the bell!
+Today we’re going back to school to check out what our Sweathogs got into after graduation… Uh oh, gotta run, that’s the bell!

 1. Gabe Kaplan (Gabe Kotter)